Apple butter: Nutrition

 The nutritional value of apple butter varies quite a bit based on the recipe used to prepare that particular product.
 The ingredient list can be as simple as just two ingredients to a much more complicated mixture of foods.
 Although the ingredients may vary, which changes the nutritional value of the apple butter, the two main things that stand out to consumers on the nutritional facts table are the amount of carbohydrates and the amount of sugar that the apple butter contains.
 For 1 tablespoon the amount of carbohydrates is about 4–15 grams and the sugar content is about 4–10 grams.
 Apple butter is not a good source for iron, calcium, vitamin A, vitamin B, though it contains a small amount of vitamin C. Although all the recipes vary, the main ingredients in all apple butters are apples and apple juice.
 In commercial brands of apple butter, the type of apples used is not specified, but in certain homemade recipes they specify what types of apples to use.
 Commercial brands tend to use corn syrup in their apple butter.
 In homemade apple butter, sugar or brown sugar are more frequently used.
-Apple butter may be a healthier choice of spread than other breakfast spreads, but would not be considered to be healthy, as it does not give the consumer very many nutrients.
-Apple butter is more of an accessory food to put on your toast or other foods simply added for its taste.
+Apple butter may be a healthier choice of spread than other breakfast spreads, but would not be considered to be healthy, as it does not provide very many nutrients.

 In the Netherlands, appelstroop is widely recognised as a good source of iron, a dietary element in which modern diets are frequently considered deficient.
 There is a widespread view that the iron content arises from the interaction of the acid in the apples with the metal of vessels in which the appelstroop is prepared and packaged.
 However, commercially sold appelstroop is often sold in paper- or plastic-based containers (or, in Germany, glass jars).
 Well into the fifties, the traditional cooking pots used for the preparation of appelstroop were generally of copper.
 Regardless of how appelstroop originally gained its reputation as a source of dietary iron, the iron content (10–20 mg per 100 g) in typical factory-produced product is boosted by the sugar beet, which is included with apples in the approximate ratio of 30:70.
 The cooking process thickens the texture of the sugar beet syrup, providing the extra sweetness which modern tastes expect (no refined sugar is added in these recipes) and increases the proportion of various mineral elements including the iron which is already present before cooking in both apples and sugar beet.